Honors Requirements

 Spring-Summer Quarter

-Before you begin writing:
+Before you begin:

-• Identify a primary advisor who is either a faculty member in Women’s, Gender, and Sexuality Studies or an affiliate faculty member.
+• Identify a primary advisor who is either a core faculty member in Women’s, Gender, and Sexuality Studies or an affiliate faculty member.
 Note: If your first reader is a WGSS affiliate, then your second reader will be the WGS 405 instructor.

-• Identify a second reader who is either a faculty member in Women’s, Gender, and Sexuality Studies or an affiliate faculty member.
+• Optional: Identify a second reader who is either a faculty member in Women’s, Gender, and Sexuality Studies or an affiliate faculty member.

 Fall Quarter

-• Register for WGS 405 (1-4 variable credits).
+• Register for WGS 405 (4 credits) with your thesis advisor.

 • Create a timeline for completing your thesis.